-The Mission Hospital trauma team actively participates in the Regional Emergency Advisory Committee (REAC) meetings.
-During these meetings we educate and take part in open discussions with the pre-hospital providers who serve our community.
-This commitment to strengthening our relationships with EMS providers shows in the patient experience:
+The Providence Mission trauma team actively participates in the Regional Emergency Advisory Committee (REAC) meetings.
+During these meetings, we educate and take part in open discussions with the pre-hospital providers who serve our community.
+This commitment to strengthening our relationships with EMS providers shows in the patient experience.

-Mission Hospital believes that the best way to treat trauma injuries is to prevent them from happening in the first place.
-With almost 40 years of history as an accredited adult and pediatric Level II Trauma Center, Mission Hospital is familiar with the injuries that our community experiences.
-Because the health and wellbeing of the South Orange County community is important to us, Mission Hospital provides ongoing public education and resources to improve injury prevention for patients of all ages.
+We believe that the best way to treat trauma injuries is to prevent them from happening in the first place.
+With almost 40 years of history as an accredited adult and pediatric Level II Trauma Center, Providence Mission Hospital is familiar with the injuries that our community experiences.
+Because the health and wellbeing of the South Orange County community is important to us, we provide ongoing public education and resources to improve injury prevention for patients of all ages.